jeannegoossens/Advent-Of-Code/2021/README.md

 - on "forward" increase x with the distance, and increase y with the distance multiplied by the aim.

 I suspect this code might be expanded on in future days' puzzles.

+## Day 03
+Count the values for each bit in a series of bytes.
+Construct new bytes out of the most and least occurring numbers for each bit.
+For the second part, filter the original list of bytes by whether they follow a pattern defined by bit value occurrence.